 - 2.1.1 The objective of meteorological service for international air navigation shall be to contribute towards the safety, regularity and efficiency of international air navigation. - 2.1.2 This objective shall be achieved by supplying the following users: operators, flight crew members, air traffic services units, search and rescue services units, airport managements and others concerned with the conduct or development of international air navigation, with the meteorological information necessary for the performance of their respective functions. - 2.1.3 The Authority shall determine the meteorological service which it will provide to meet the needs of international air navigation.
 This determination shall be made in accordance with the provisions of these regulations and in accordance with any regional air navigation agreement; it shall include the determination of the meteorological service to be provided for international air navigation over international waters and other areas which lie outside the territory of The Bahamas. - 2.1.4 The Authority shall designate the meteorological services provider (MSP), to provide or to arrange for the provision of meteorological service for international air navigation on its behalf.
-Details of the MSP so designated shall be included in The Bahamas' aeronautical information publication. - 2.1.5 The Authority shall ensure that the designated meteorological provider complies with the requirements of the World Meteorological Organisation (WMO) in respect of qualifications, competencies, education and training of meteorological personnel providing service for international air navigation.
+Details of the MSP so designated shall be included in The Bahamas' aeronautical information publication. - [Note: Detailed specifications concerning presentation and contents of the aeronautical information publication is provided in the Procedures for Air Navigation Services Aeronautical Information Management (PANS-AIM, Doc 10066), Appendix 2.] - 2.1.5 The Authority shall ensure that the designated meteorological provider complies with the requirements of the World Meteorological Organisation (WMO) in respect of qualifications, competencies, education and training of meteorological personnel providing service for international air navigation. - [Note: Requirements concerning the qualifications, competencies, education and training of meteorological personnel in aeronautical meteorology are given in the Technical Regulations (WMO-No. 49), Volume I - General Meteorological Standards and Recommended Practices, Part V - Qualifications and Competencies of Personnel Involved in the Provision of Meteorological (Weather and Climate) and Hydrological Services, Part VI - Education and Training of Meteorological Personnel, and Appendix A - Basic Instruction Packages.]